LaresLLC/SysmonConfigPusher/README.md

 The tag assigned will be "Servers"

-It does not matter where in the file this comment is, but for ease of use and tracking it is easier to place it on the first line of your Sysmon configuration, above the schemaversion XML attribute.
+It does not matter where in the file this comment is, but for ease of use and tracking, I reccomend placing it on the first line of your Sysmon configuration, above the schemaversion XML attribute.

 ## Push Your Configs